xpcodes321/xpcodes321/README.md

 - 👋 Hi, I’m Pauline.
 - 👀 I’m interested in ...  building projects and my portfolio.
 - 🌱 I’m currently learning ... python and javascript.
-- 💞️ I’m looking to collaborate on ... any projects..
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...xpcodes321@gmail.com

 <!---